 In C++, compilation is only half the story.
 Your code may compile perfectly and still fail to produce a working executable.
-That final, often frustrating stage is called linking.
-This is where object files are combined, symbols are resolved, and libraries come into play.
+That final, often frustrating stage is called linking — where object files are combined, symbols are resolved, and libraries come into play.

 What the Linker Does

-After the compiler translates each source file into an object file, the linker takes over.
-Its job is to create a single executable or library from multiple compiled pieces.
+After the compiler translates each source file into an object file, the linker takes over:

 - Merges multiple object files into a single binary